We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Power

-After you determine the size of your room, look at electric heaters that would be suitable for your space.
-Generally speaking, you can heat 1 square foot of space for every 10 watts of output.
+Once you’ve determined the size of the room that needs heating, you’ll be able to determine how much power you need.
+Generally speaking, every 10 watts of output heats 1 square foot of space.
 This means a 1,000-watt heater should be sufficient for a 100-square-foot room.
-However, if you’re also heating that room with a furnace, you may be able to get away with an even smaller electric heater.
+However, if you’re also heating that room with a furnace and supplementing with the electric heater, you may be able to get away with an even smaller electric heater—or you can consider an electric heater with blower capabilities for faster, more even heat distribution.

-While some electric heaters can run on batteries, a majority will need to be plugged into an outlet.
+While some electric heaters can run on batteries, most will need to be plugged into an outlet.
 Some high-capacity options may need to be hardwired into your home’s 120-volt electrical system or even require a hardwired 240-volt connection.

 Heating Features